absqueued/awesome/README.md

 - [A-poc/RedTeam-Tools](https://github.com/A-poc/RedTeam-Tools) - Tools and Techniques for Red Team / Penetration Testing
 - [AllThingsSmitty/must-watch-javascript](https://github.com/AllThingsSmitty/must-watch-javascript) - 🔥 JavaScript talks you have to see 📺 on functional programming, performance, frameworks, React, debugging, leveling up, and more! ⚡️
 - [Developer-Y/cs-video-courses](https://github.com/Developer-Y/cs-video-courses) - List of Computer Science courses with video lectures.
-- [Floorp-Projects/Floorp](https://github.com/Floorp-Projects/Floorp) - All of source code of version 10 or later of Floorp Browser, the most Advanced and Fastest Firefox derivative 🦊
 - [MrKomish/awesome-saas](https://github.com/MrKomish/awesome-saas) - A curated list for building awesome SaaS (Software as a Service) platforms 🐕‍🔥
 - [NeudesicIndia/MetroUI](https://github.com/NeudesicIndia/MetroUI) - Windows 8 like components built for Web, developed using JavaScript.
 - [absqueued/awesome](https://github.com/absqueued/awesome) - My starred awesome repos